erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/UEFI-updating-en.md

 ## UEFI Updating
 > [!Warning]
-> If you are updating from the old UEFI (January 15) to UEFI-V3, you also have to update your drivers, which you can do using the [driver updating guide](update-en.md)
+> If you are updating from the old UEFI (January 15 or before) to UEFI-V3, you also have to update your drivers, which you can do using the [driver updating guide](update-en.md)

 ### Why is this guide needed?